CAC-Livestream Plugin Issues

 You mentioned at the meeting that Michael will be cutting back on his role in the Commons a little because of his schedule.
 We've been bumping this issue forever.
 Will live streaming work be cut back or halted while Michael's schedule prevents him from being as active as he used to be?
 Maybe we should close this issue and reopen a newer one in the future if this is a feature we want to revisit?

-#68 Updated by Dominic Giglio almost 5 years ago
+#68 Updated by Dominic Giglio over 7 years ago

 Sure, but I'm putting it behind the WooThemes and group invites issues I just updated.
 They seem a little more pressing.